Sounds of Kasulu–Tuesday April 30th

 After a wander through the market – hot and busy as it always is on a Saturday – we started our church tour.

 First we went to Murusi Parish, a church that we had visited for a confirmation service the last time we were here.
 The area has been growing so a second parish, Marusi B has been started.
-The parish is very new DSCN0468and has a roof, but not much else.
+The parish is very new and has a roof, but not much else.
 If you click on the picture to enlarge it, you can see that the the walls are made of reed mats.
 Inside the walls are lined with blue tarps, and the floor is dirt.
 A good stiff wind would blow this church down quite quickly at home.
 It is actually a good thing that the church is of a rather temporary nature as the government has said that the church has to move (there is a lot of “no one is here let me make my house here” kinds of building going on in this area, including the church).
 The parish has a plot of land that it is looking to buy and will move the church there.

 As always, the pastor’s wife insisted on providing us with a meal.
 She only had short notice but still managed to provide us with bread, fried chicken and sodas.